Master of Science Occupational Therapy 60 Credits | School of Health and Natural Sciences | Dobbs Ferry

 May I speak to students in the program to gain their perspective?

 Yes.
 Many of our current students and alumni have volunteered to speak to prospective students about our program.
-Please contact the Occupational Therapy program at 914-674-7815 or or firstname.lastname@example.org for the student contact sheet.
+Please contact the Occupational Therapy program at 914-674-7815 or firstname.lastname@example.org for additional information.